synergyjs/synergyjs.org/pages/api.md

 #### Parameters

-- `targetNode` An existing HTML element node where the rendered HTML should be mounted.
+- `element` An existing DOM element node to which the rendered HTML should be appended.

 - `viewmodel` A plain JavaScript object that contains the data for your view.